Efficient Planning in Large-scale Systems Using Hierarchical Finite State Machines: Problem Formulation

 \begin{definition}[Arc Modification] Let HiMM $Z = (X,T)$ be given and MM $M \in X$.
 Let $\delta': Q_M \times \Sigma_M \rightharpoonup Q_M$, $\gamma': Q_M \times \Sigma_M \rightarrow \mathbb{R}^+$ and $s' \in Q_M$ be a new transition function, cost function and start state and form $M' = (Q_M, \Sigma_M, \delta',\gamma',s')$.
 Replace $M$ with $M'$ in $Z$ to form a new HiMM $Z'$.
 This modification is called an arc modification. \end{definition}

 \begin{definition}[Composition] Let $M$ be an MM with states $Q = \{q_1,\dots,q_{|Q|}\}$ and $Z_{\mathrm{seq}} = \{ Z_1,\dots,Z_{n} \} $ be a set of HiMMs such that $n \leq |Q|$.
 The composition of $Z_{\mathrm{seq}}$ with respect to $M$ is the HiMM $Z'$ with tree $T'$ having root $M$ and arcs $M \xrightarrow{q_i} R_i$ for $i \leq n$ and $M \xrightarrow{q_i} \emptyset$ for $i>n$, where $R_i$ is the root MM of the tree of $Z_i$.\footnote{Intuitively, we connect all subtrees given by $Z_1,\dots,Z_{n}$ to the $n$ first states of $M$, while the remaining states of $M$ are just states without any refinements.} \end{definition} These four modifications form the atomic changes of an HiMM, where a sequence of modifications can change any HiMM $Z = (X,T)$ to any other HiMM $Z' = (X',T')$.
 This can be done for example by adding all subtrees of the root $M'$ of $T'$ to the root $M$ of $T$ (using state addition), use an arc modification to change $M$ so that it is identical to $M'$ on the added subtrees (including changing the start state), and then remove the old subtrees from $M$.
 Then $Z$ has been changed to $Z'$.
 However, the primary intention of modifications is not to completely change one HiMM into another, but instead to keep track and account for more minor changes, e.g., removing just some states.
 Such minor changes can then be integrated efficiently into the planning algorithm to avoid recomputing everything from scratch whenever an HiMM has changed, done in Section \ref{reconfig_hier_planning}.
+Finally, practical examples of modifications are given in Section \ref{numerical_eval_robot_warehouse} for the robot application from Section \ref{illustrative_example}.